- Course: PhD in Geography

 What is your experience of PhD study in the School and what skills have you learnt?

-The campus is amazing; we have all the facilities that we need as students: high tech classrooms, libraries, the student union, the gym… The whole University offers countless spaces for studying and concentrating on my research, plus the personal office in the School.
+The campus is amazing, we have all the facilities that we need as students: high tech classrooms, libraries, the student union, and the gym.
+The whole University offers countless spaces for studying and concentrating on my research, plus the personal office in the School.
 I had many opportunities to share my ideas, joy, fears and projects with my fellow PhD students.
-I had the privilege to have as supervisors Sara Gonzalez and Paul Chatterton that support me academically and personally in this l PhD research.
+I had the privilege to have as supervisors Dr Sara Gonzalez and Professor Paul Chatterton who supported me academically and personally during PhD research.

 What are your career aspirations?